Store cupboard essentials every kitchen must have

 8. Dried mushrooms

-With such a long shelf life, dried wild mushrooms are a useful ingredient, especially when the colder weather sets in and you're after hearty stews and soups.
-You simply rehydrate them in warm water, then strain.
-You can use the soaking liquid too as a stock.
-They add a deep, savoury flavour to dishes such as a risotto, or add them to a beef casserole.
+With such a long shelf life, dried wild mushrooms are a useful ingredient, especially when the colder weather sets in and you're in the mood for hearty stews and soups.
+You simply rehydrate them in warm water, then strain them.
+You can use the soaking liquid as a stock too, so all that flavour doesn’t go to waste.
+They add a deep, savoury flavour to dishes such as risottos, or you can toss them into a beef casserole.
 You could also combine them with fresh mushrooms in a warming soup.

 7. Tinned pulses

-High in protein, tinned pulses deserve their place in the well-stocked store cupboard.
-A tin of chickpeas is transformed into hummus with olive oil, tahini, lemon juice and garlic.
-Lentils can bulk out a shepherd's pie, cannellini beans are great in a tuna salad, while kidney beans and black beans make an easy, super-fast veggie chilli, too.
+High in protein, tinned pulses deserve their place in a well-stocked store cupboard.
+A tin of chickpeas can be transformed into hummus with a mixture of olive oil, tahini, lemon juice and garlic.
+Meanwhile, lentils can bulk out a shepherd's pie, cannellini beans would be great in a tuna salad, and kidney beans and black beans can be used to make an easy, super-fast veggie chilli.
+You can add beans to soups and stews to make them go further, too.

 6. Pesto

 A jar of pesto can be used in so many ways.
-Yes, toss it into pasta for a speedy midweek meal.
-But you can add it to mayo for a quick dip for chips and vegetables too.
-Spread it on a piece of salmon with extra grated Parmesan and pop it under the grill.
-It works really well in an easy Italian-style chicken tray bake too.
+Yes, you can toss it into pasta for a speedy midweek meal, but you can add it to mayo to make a quick dip for chips and vegetables, too.
+Alternatively, you could spread it on a piece of salmon with some grated Parmesan and pop it under the grill for a cheesy, herby fish dish.
+It also works really well in an easy Italian-style chicken tray bake (which, as a bonus, will leave you with minimal washing up).

 5. Chocolate and cocoa powder